antrea-io/antrea/docs/getting-started.md

 action, external entity, and policy statistics.
 For more information on usage of Antrea Network Policies, refer to the [Antrea Network Policy document](antrea-network-policy.md).

-### Traffic Encryption
+### Egress

-Antrea supports encrypting traffic between Linux Nodes using IPsec or WireGuard.
-To deploy Antrea with traffic encryption enabled, please refer to [this guide](traffic-encryption.md).
+Antrea supports specifying which egress (SNAT) IP the traffic from the selected Pods to the external network should use and which Node the traffic should leave the cluster from.
+For more information, refer to the [Egress document](egress.md).

 ### Network Flow Visibility